chrispyles/nbforms/docs/auth.md

 ## nbforms Auth

 nbforms auth is the default auth provider, and is very simple.
-When you instantiate a Notebook, it will ask the user to input a username and a password.
-If the username already exists on the server, the password will be checked and an API key will be generated, to be stored in the `Notebook` class.
+When you instantiate a Form, it will ask the user to input a username and a password.
+If the username already exists on the server, the password will be checked and an API key will be generated, to be stored in the `Form` class.
 If it does not exist, a new user will be created, and an API key generated.
 If the user _does_ exist but an incorrect password is provided, the cell will error.
-As noted in [Notebook Usage](notebook_usage.md), logging in creates a global variable that means if another `Notebook` instance is created, the user will _not_ be asked to log in again.
+As noted in [Notebook Usage](notebook_usage.md), logging in creates a global variable that means if another `Form` instance is created, the user will _not_ be asked to log in again.

 ## Google OAuth